auth0/ruby-auth0/README.md

 In addition to the Management API, this SDK also provides access to [Authentication API](https://auth0.com/docs/api/authentication) endpoints with the `Auth0::API::AuthenticationEndpoints` module.
 For basic login capability, we suggest using our OmniAuth stategy [detailed here](https://auth0.com/docs/quickstart/webapp/rails/01-login).
 Other authentication tasks currently supported are:

-* Register a new user with a database connection using the `signup` method
+* Register a new user with a database connection using the `signup` method.
-* Redirect a user to the universal login page for authentication using the `authorization_url` method
+* Redirect a user to the universal login page for authentication using the `authorization_url` method.
-* Log a user in to a highly trusted app with the [Resource Owner Password grant](https://auth0.com/docs/api-auth/tutorials/password-grant) using the `login` method
+* Log a user in to a highly trusted app with the [Resource Owner Password grant](https://auth0.com/docs/api-auth/tutorials/password-grant) using the `login` method.
-* Exchange an authorization code for an access token on callback using the `obtain_user_tokens` method (see the note on state validation below)
+* Exchange an authorization code for an access token on callback using the `obtain_user_tokens` method (see the note on state validation below).
-* Send a change password email to a database connection user using the `change_password` method
+* Send a change password email to a database connection user using the `change_password` method.
-* Log a user out of Auth0 with the `logout_url` method
+* Log a user out of Auth0 with the `logout_url` method.

 **Important note on state validation**: If you choose to implement a login flow callback youself, it is important to generate and store a `state` value, pass that value to Auth0 in the `authorization_url` method, and validate it in your callback URL before calling `obtain_user_tokens`.
 For more information on state validation, [please see our documentation](https://auth0.com/docs/protocols/oauth2/oauth-state).